Pac-Man and the Ghostly Adventures: Australian releases

-German releases
+German/Austria/Switzerland releases

-On May 1, 2014, 41 Entertainment named Universal Studios Home Entertainment as the distributor for the series in the country.
+On May 1, 2014, 41 Entertainment named Universal Pictures Germany as the distributor for the series in DACH countries.

-The first six volumes were released on October 10, 2014., with volumes seven and eight releasing on March 15, 2015.
+The first six volumes were released on October 10, 2014, with volumes seven and eight releasing on March 15, 2015.
 Each DVD contained two episodes from the series with only German audio.

 Japan

-11 DVDs of the series were released for rental by Bandai Visual between 2014-2015, each containing five episodes.
+11 DVDs of the series were released for rental by Bandai Visual between 2014 and 2015, each containing five episodes.

 Video games

 Several video games based on the show have been developed.
 An endless runner for iOS and Android titled Pac-Man Dash! was released in July 2013.
 This is also hosted for free in Canada on the CHRGD website.
 In 2017, Pac-Man Dash! was discontinued and removed from digital storefronts.

 A 3D platformer with the same name as the TV series was released for Wii U, PlayStation 3, Xbox 360, and Windows PC in late 2013, accompanied by a 2D platformer for the Nintendo 3DS shortly after.
 A sequel was released in October 2014.
 Characters from the show have also appeared in the compilation release for PlayStation 3, Xbox 360, and Windows PC, titled Pac-Man Museum.
 The compilation was delisted in 2020.

-Although the show's Pac-Man design was the standard at the time, Pac-Man's original design would appear in Super Smash Bros. for Nintendo 3DS and Wii U instead.
-Super Smash Bros. series creator Masahiro Sakurai stated that he preferred the original design of Pac-Man over the design seen in The Ghostly Adventures, and would have considered dropping him from the game if Bandai Namco didn't let him use the classic design.